bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf and click on **New Project** -> **Import from GitHub**, it should list the forked project for listing.
 Once imported, you can start working...
 But Overleaf and GitHub will not sync automatically; you will have to do it.

-Once the project is opened, for the main proposal document, compile `proposal.tex` and for the response to the committee document compile `rebuttal.tex`.
+Once the project is opened, for the main proposal document, compile `proposal.tex` and for the response to the committee document, compile `rebuttal.tex`.
+You will have to compile them separately.
 These files should compile separately without any errors; there might be warnings but you can ignore them.
+In your first submission to thesis proposal committee, response text should not be necessary.
+During resubmission (if your committee members require you to do so), compile them separately and if you need to submit them as one document, just merge them using Preview app on macOS or online PDF tools.

 **PS:** I stopped using the local LaTeX compiler for a while now.
 If you would like to do it locally, you should a have LaTeX compiler installed and configured with multiple packages with a decent text editor.
 Unfortunately, I did not try compiling this project locally, so will not be able to help out if you run into issues!